devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 ![Integration route](integration.png)

 Like we said earlier, that is a lot of configuration to perform.
-However, with all of that in place you can now easily add alerts that will utilize an extensive escalation and notification system for an entire DevOps team.
+However, with all of that in place, you can now easily add alerts that will utilize an extensive escalation and notification system for an entire DevOps team.

 ## Testing onCall

 With all the configuration in place you are ready to test it out.
 Back on the integration configuration page for `jwt-pizza` there is a `Send demo alert` button in the top right corner.
 Press the button.

-If you configured everything correctly an event is created and your escalation chain executed as defined by your on-call schedule and team definition.
+If you configured everything correctly, an event is created and your escalation chain is executed as defined by your on-call schedule and team definition.

 After a minute you should get a SMS message on your phone.
 Don't respond to it.
 Wait another minute and you should get a mobile push notification.
 If you continue to wait you should get several other notifications.

-When the mobile push notification arrives you can click on it and it will display the OnCall application with the event information.
+When the mobile push notification arrives, you can click on it and it will display the OnCall application with the event information.

 ![Mobile alert detail](mobileAlertDetails.png)